Arlington Soccer Club Select Team Tryouts

 The 9th – 12th grade girls Premier Team holds tryouts concurrently with the 3rd – 8th grade select team tryouts.

-The 9th – 12th grade boys select teams are formed based upon their placement on the high school teams.
+The 9th – 12th grade boys teams are formed only after placement on the high school teams has been established in late August.
+Players cannot play simultaneously for a high school team (like AHS or AC) and for a ASC 9-12 grade team.
 Additional details about registration will be distributed in the future for these teams.

 How do I sign up?